mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Along with any aches, my legs felt heavy too.
 <!---->
-I did the strides closer to home on _Crease Avenue_ because it is pretty flat and unlike the bike paths, free of fallen leaves.
-Running fast is **fun** and I kept things to no more than 90%.
+I did the strides closer to home on _Crease Ave_ because the road is pretty flat and unlike the bike paths, free of fallen leaves.
+Running fast is fun and I kept things to **no more than 90%**.
+The first rep was slow (4:28/km) then each one after that became easier and faster (average 4:03/km).

+I miss read the workout and ran an extra 5 minutes; unlike the start of the run, I was **comfortable** during the cool down.
 The run wrapped up after sunset and on a clear night, things are getting cooler.

 ### EASY PACE - STRIDES CONTRAST
 ![Pace Chart](/assets/jpg/pacechart-20201106.jpeg)